Law and Disorder on the Plain of Greyawk

 Medieval nobles stand in the foreground, while horses and a carriage appear in the mid-ground.
 In the distance is an ancient city.

-The RPG Campaign Tour Challenge Day 5 prompt delves into campaign history.
+My gaming group’s World of Greyhawk campaign has run, on and off, for 30 years.
+This post looks back at the history leading to my current campaign, Greyhawk ’76.
 Day 5 – Can you tell us about the campaign’s history?
 In the real world and within the universe.
-Visit Nuketown’s RPG Campaign Tour Challenge 2026 Prompts page for the rest of our challenge posts.
-A long time ago … in Pennsylvania I’m … Read more
+Visit Nuketown’s RPG Campaign Tour Challenge 2026 … Read more

 A D&D character sheet for a Ranger / Cleric named Alain the Wanderer

-On Day 2 of the RPG Campaign Tour Challenge, we get to meet our guide to Greyhawk ’76.
+On Day 2 of the RPG Campaign Tour Challenge, we get to meet our guide to Greyhawk ’76: Alain the Wanderer, Knight of Murlynd and fantasy/western gunslinger.
 The prompt: Day 2 – About your Tour GuideIntroduce us to a character who can serve as our guide through your campaign and its setting.
-Visit Nuketown’s RPG Campaign Tour Challenge 2026 Prompts page for the rest of our challenge … Read more
+Visit Nuketown’s RPG Campaign Tour … Read more

 A group of adventurers evaluate a map.